For information about the upcoming summer, visit our Summer 2021 Updates page.

 Camp Harlam's leadership is dedicated to helping families afford our extraordinary summer experience in any way possible.
 In addition to partnerships with URJ synagogues and One Happy Camper (OHC) sponsors, Harlam provides very generous scholarship through the Mitch Perlmeter Scholarship Fund and other programs.
 Gifts from Harlam are made confidentially through an anonymous/needs-based process facilitated by the camp's Financial Assistance Committee.

-You can also refer to the 2019 Financial Assistance Resources for Families and 2019 Financial Assistance Application Instructions documents for all of the relevant information about financial assistance.
+You can refer to the 2021 Financial Assistance Resources for Families, 2021 Financial Assistance Application Instructions, and 2021 Synagogue Participation Form to review information on the Financial Assistance process (most of the same information is detailed below and these forms can be found in an enrolled family's CampInTouch account).
 Please feel free to contact Cori Miller, our Camper Care & Enrollment Manager, at CMiller@URJ.org or 610-668-0423, ext.
 1033 with any questions.

 - Our sibling Discount was increased to $150/$250 (second child/each additional child) in 2016.

 - Through the generosity of the Weidhorn Family Foundation, a $1,000,000 endowment for scholarship has been established at Camp Harlam.
 This will allow us to begin awarding special Weidhorn Scholarship Program awards to families with 2, 3, 4 or 5 children at camp.
-No special form needs to be completed; families interested in being considered for this program will self-identify through the online Financial Assistance application and acceptance in the Weidhorn Scholarship Program will occur during Camp Harlam’s Scholarship Committee review process.
+No special form needs to be completed and families with multiple children will be considered for this program during Camp Harlam’s Scholarship Committee review process.
 Weidhorn Scholarship Program awards are intended for families with special circumstances that make affording camp for multiple children especially difficult and those families trying to stretch to make camp possible for multiple children earlier or longer than expected.
 Key program details include:

-- This is open to all families with more than one child at camp during the 2019 season in need of financial assistance.
+- Open to all families with more than one child at camp during the 2021 season.

-- This program is meant to offer a similarly-sized gift award as the standard scholarship process, but will be renewed each year for the same or similar amount as long as the fiscal circumstances remain the same and the same number of children attend.
+- This program is meant to offer a similarly sized gift award as the standard scholarship process, but will be renewed each year for the same or similar amount as long as the financial circumstances remain the same and the same number of children attend camp.
 This is intended to give families more of a long-term and reliable view of support from camp.

-- Applicants will need to provide more insight into the specific circumstances that make being a multi-child family at camp difficult this year, and why this has both immediate and longer-term impact on their enrollment at camp.
-More details are in the application online.
+- Applicants should provide insight into the specific circumstances that make being a multi-child family at camp difficult this year, and why this has both immediate and longer-term impact on their enrollment.

 Many synagogues have scholarship programs to help offset the cost of camp tuition for their congregants.
 We often partner with congregations, particularly for those families that apply for assistance through the Camp Harlam Financial Assistance Program.
 A Synagogue Participation Form (now available on our website and in your CampInTouch account) is a key part of the Financial Assistance application, but you can also submit a request to your congregation independent from participating in the Camp Harlam Financial Assistance program.
 When a synagogue notifies us of a scholarship commitment, it will immediately be applied as a credit to your account and lessen your financial responsibility.
-For all families that are members of URJ (Reform Movement) synagogues, Camp Harlam works hand-in-hand to help to leverage available funds from camp and the congregations.
+For all families that are members of URJ (Reform Movement) synagogues, Camp Harlam works hand-in-hand to help leverage available funds from camp and the congregations.
 Some synagogues have special scholarship funds set aside, while others may consider support on a person-by-person basis.
+If you are going to consider support from your synagogue, please use the 2021 Synagogue Participation Form.

-If you are a family seeking assistance for MULTIPLE children to attend Camp Harlam, please note that the Weidhorn Scholarship Program will be continuing in 2019 and families with multiple children should follow this same application process to be considered for this program (there will be an opportunity to self select this program as part of the application process).
+- If you are a family seeking assistance for MULTIPLE children to attend Camp Harlam, please note that the Weidhorn Scholarship Program will be continuing this year and families with multiple children should follow this same application process to be considered for this program.
+There’s no need for you to apply separately – our committee will consider families for this specific opportunity on their own.

 - Non-URJ congregational members will be eligible for support from the Mitch Perlmeter Scholarship Fund only.